publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stA/m__us_usc_t29_s1305.md

         (2)

-         Subject to the provisions of subsection (a) of this section, each fund shall be available—
+         Subject to the provisions of subsection (a), each fund shall be available—

             (A) for making such payments as the corporation determines are necessary to pay benefits guaranteed under section 1322 or 1322a of this title or benefits payable under [section 1350 of this title][/us/usc/t29/s1350],